Kazan (Volga region) Federal University, KFU

 • Rakhmatullin Rafail Mansurovich, author

-• Bibliographic description in the original language R.R.
+• Bibliographic description in the original language Nigmatullin R.R.
+How to reduce reproducible measurements to an ideal experiment? / R.R.
 Nigmatullin, R.M.
 Rakhmatullin, S.I.
-Osokin How to reduce reproducible measurements to an ideal experiment? // Magn.
+Osokin // Magn.
 Reson.
-Solids (Electr.J.), v.16, N2, 14203 (2014)
+Solids (Electr.J.). — 2014. — V.16. — № 2. — P. 14203–14221.

-Keywords Fourier transform, Prony?s decomposition, intermediate model, data/signal processing, EPR measurements with/without memory, apparatus function
+Keywords Fourier transform, Prony's decomposition, intermediate model, data/signal processing, EPR measurements with/without memory, apparatus function

 The name of the journal Magn.
 Reson.
 Solids (Electr.
 J.)